biometrixtech/plans/documentation/api_third_party.md

 ```
 ##### Responses

- If the write was successful, the Service __will__ respond with HTTP Status `201 Created`, with a body having the following syntax:
+ If the write was successful, the Service __will__ respond with HTTP Status `201 Created`, with a body with the following schema:

 ```
 {